kwikius/flexible/README.md

 [Flex](https://github.com/westes/flex) lexer improves on the traditional form by allowing to assign expressions to a variable.
-Nevertheless it still has a fair few pitfalls, such as not allowing the comments to start at the left hand side, while expressions must not have preceding whitespace.
+Nevertheless it still has a fair few pitfalls, such as not allowing the comments to start at the left hand side, while expressions must not have preceding whitespace as shown below

 ```
 	/**
-	 * @brief a lexer for a floating point number.
+	 * @brief a flex lexer for a floating point number.
 	 **/

 EXP               [eE]